Best Practices10 min readMay 23, 2026

 LinkedIn-themed phishing is among the most common attack vectors in corporate environments.
 Attackers send emails or messages that mimic LinkedIn notifications — connection requests, profile views, job alerts — with links that lead to credential harvesting pages designed to look like LinkedIn's login screen.

-Also be skeptical of InMail messages from recruiters you haven't interacted with before, especially those asking you to open an external link or document.
-A common attack pattern is sending a "job description" as an attachment that is actually malware.
+• Suspicious InMail: Be skeptical of messages from recruiters you haven't interacted with that ask you to open an external link or download a document.
+A common attack sends a "job description" attachment that is actually malware.

 LinkedIn Security Checklist